Why is Wellness Important?

 15. Get Vaccinated

 Vaccines are considered a safe, effective, and important way to protect your health!
 Getting vaccinated significantly lowers your risk of getting infected by serious diseases or experiencing complications from common illnesses like the flu.
 It also keeps your family and friends safe by reducing your risk of spreading illnesses.
-Check in regularly with your healthcare provider to make sure you are up to date on your vaccines.
+Check in regularly with your healthcare professional to make sure you are up to date on your vaccines (and recommended screenings, too).

 16. Minimize Your Sugar Intake